microsoft/CoseSignTool/README.md

 First, download the latest release from GitHub.
 There will be a fully signed version on NuGet.org soon, but this is [just a pre-release](#state-of-the-project), so there's only the open source version available for now.

-If you have the option of calling it from a .NET application, go to [CoseHandler.md](./docs/CoseHandler.md)
+If you have the option of calling it from a .NET application, go to [CoseHandler.md](./docs/CoseHandler.md) You can also use [indirect signatures](./docs/CoseIndirectSignature.md), where the signature can be validated against a hash of the payload content instead of requiring the full payload.
+For advanced topics such as time stamping, see [Advanced](./docs/Advanced.md)

 Otherwise, go to [CoseSignTool.md](./docs/CoseSignTool.md)